Best Of15 min read

 Pros:

-• Free daily backups on every single plan (this alone justifies the premium for me)
+• Free daily backups on all plans (this alone is worth paying for)

 Cons:

-• Renewal pricing is a shock — it's the biggest jump in this entire list
+• Renewal pricing is steep — biggest jump on this entire list

 4. DreamHost — Best for Privacy-Focused Bloggers

-DreamHost doesn't get nearly enough credit in these roundups, and I find that frustrating.
-It's one of the few hosts with a genuine privacy stance, month-to-month billing options (no forced annual lock-in), and WordPress hosting that's quietly excellent without making a lot of noise about it.
+DreamHost doesn't get mentioned nearly enough, and I think that's a mistake.
+It's one of the few hosts with actual privacy credentials, month-to-month billing (no annual lock-in), and WordPress hosting that's quietly excellent.

 Dreamhost